MeanyLodge/History/docs/Meany-Hill.md

 ### The Southern Front

 From [Top Hut](Top-Hut), head south.
 A two-track leads gently uphill.
-After a short section the two-track turns up to the right and is covered with herringbones unless you're lucky enough to get first tracks.
+After a short section the two-track turns steeply up to the right and is covered with herringbones, unless you're lucky enough to get first tracks.
 Another ski trail peels off on the left.
 Either leads you to [Green Pastures](Green-Pastures), the grassy area atop [Lower Slobbovia](Lower-Slobbovia).

 Downhill (NE) from Green Pastures is [North Slobbovia](North-Slobbovia).
 About 1/3 of the way down is [Iggle's Nest](Iggle's-Nest) where non-winged creatures sometimes take flight.
 On skier's right is [Tombstone Canyon](Tombstone-Canyon), home of Tombstone Creek and our dam water.
 If there are big holes in the snow near the Dam, especially with brightly colored stuff sticking out, be a sport and help rescue the most recent attempt on the [9 G Pullout](9-G-Pullout).